nais/azurerator/README.md

 Redirect URIs are URIs that the Authorization Server will accept as destinations when returning authentication responses (tokens) after successfully authenticating users.
 Often referred to as reply URLs.

-These are registered according to the list of URIs defined in the `AzureAdApplication` resource, i.e. `[]Spec.ReplyUrls`.
+These are registered according to the list of URIs defined in the `AzureAdApplication` resource, i.e. `[]Spec.ReplyUrl`.

 See <https://docs.microsoft.com/en-gb/azure/active-directory/develop/reply-url> for restrictions and limitations.